 - Maximum Contaminant Level (MCL) The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

 - Maximum Contaminant Level Goal (MCLG) -- The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.

 - ppb -- parts per billion

 - ppm -- parts per million

 - pCi/L picocuries per liter

 - N/A Not applicable

 - ND -- Not detected

 - RAA Running Annual Average

-- Treatment Technique (TT) A required process intended to reduce the level of a contaminant in drinking water.

-- Action Level (AL) The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+- Action Level (AL) The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a

+water system must follow.

 - Maximum Residual Disinfectant Level Goal (MRDLG) The level of a drinking water disinfectant below which there is no

 known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial

 contaminants.

 - Maximum Residual Disinfectant Level (MRDL) The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

 - SGL Single Sample Result

-- RTCR Revised Total Coliform Rule

-- NTU Nephelometric Turbidity Units